What are the different Modes of Heat Transfer?

 This is because of the phenomenon of heat transfer taking place between the pan full of water and the flame.
 It has been established that heat transfer takes place from hotter objects to colder objects.

-Now we will discuss the rate of heat transfer or the factors on which it depends on.
-The rate of heat transfer depends on following:
+Now we will discuss the rate of heat transfer or the factors on which it depends.
+The rate of heat transfer depends on the following:

 ΔQΔt ∝ A(T1–T2)x